 From Dark Forest: Prints, Drawings, and Hangings by Cecil Day and Mary Dryburgh; Arts Atlantic, Issue #51, Winter 1995, p.4.

 Cecil Day was born in St. Louis, Missouri, in 1938.
-After graduating with an arts degree from Indiana University in 1960, Day returned to Missouri where she completed a master of fine arts at Washington University in 1973.
+She holds a Bachelor of Arts degree from Indiana University (1960) and a Master of Fine Arts degree from Washington University (1973).